seanturner026/simple-helm/README.md

 # simple-helm
-Simpliest helm app (creates just a ConfigMap) for proof of concepts
+Simplest helm app (creates just a ConfigMap) for proof of concepts